daryl-maviance/Javascript-practice/README.md

 Try out the Todo List application directly in your browser!
 The live demo is hosted on Netlify and includes all the features described below.

-## Todo List Application
+# DOM Practice - Todo List PWA

-A modern, interactive Todo List application built with vanilla JavaScript, HTML, and CSS.
-This project demonstrates DOM manipulation, event handling, local storage, and asynchronous JavaScript concepts.
+A modern, interactive Todo List Progressive Web Application (PWA) built with vanilla JavaScript, HTML, and CSS.
+This project demonstrates DOM manipulation, event handling, local storage, service workers, and asynchronous JavaScript concepts.

 ## Preview